sapporo-wes/yevis-cli/README.md

     -o, --output <output>            Path to the output file [default: yevis-metadata.yml]

 ARGS:
-    <workflow-location>    Location of a primary workflow document (only hosted on GitHub)
+    <workflow-location>    Location of a primary workflow document (only hosted on GitHub or Gist)
 ```

-Only URL hosted on GitHub is accepted as `workflow-location`.
+Only URL hosted on GitHub or Gist is accepted as `workflow-location`.
 This URL is a URL like `https://github.com/ddbj/yevis-cli/blob/main/tests/CWL/wf/trimming_and_qc.cwl`, which will later be converted to a raw URL like `https://raw.githubusercontent.com/ddbj/yevis-cli/main/tests/CWL/wf/trimming_and_qc.cwl`.

 `yevis-cli` collects various information and generates a template for the workflow metadata file.